jmplonka/InventorLoader/README.md

 ### ACIS (sat) native import
 - Blending surfaces are not yet supported.
-- Helix surfaces are also not yet supported.
+- Helix surfaces are not yet supported for lines.
-- Interpolated curves defined by laws are omitted.
+- Interpolated curves and surfaces defined by laws are omitted if they don't have a BSpline data.

 ### STEP conversion import
 STEP converts the ACIS data from SAT or IPT files.
 Therefore any limitation is inherited.

 ## Status:
-> Alpha!
+> BETA!

 Autodesk Inventor files have a OLE2 files.
 That allows it to embed Excel workbooks e.g.